-The remaining amount of costs to be incurred on long-term contracts is determined using budgetary estimates regularly updated by project managers.
+The remaining amount of costs to be incurred on long-term contracts is determined using estimates, especially budgeted costs at completion, that are regularly updated by project managers.

 Estimating costs at completion requires the exercise of judgment and has impacts on revenue recognition, the recognition of the margin relating to each long-term project in progress at the accounts closing date and the measurement of provisions for losses at completion for onerous contracts.
 These estimates are based on the reliability of the budgetary processes adopted by management and the estimated progress, margin at completion and provisions for losses at completion.
-This led us to consider the recognition of revenue on a percentage of completion basis and the measurement of provisions for losses at completions for losses at completion for onerous contracts to be a key audit matter.
+This led us to consider the recognition of revenue on a percentage of completion basis and measurement of provisions for losses at completions for losses at completion for onerous contracts to be a key audit matter.